beancount/docs/docs/beancount_v3.md

 One of the major shortcomings of the current core code is that the ability to insert a single transaction with postings at different dates is missing.
 Users are recommended to select a single date and fudge the other one.
 Some prior discussion on this topic exists [<u>here</u>](settlement_dates_in_beancount.md).
 Unfortunately, this method makes it impossible to represent the precise posting history on at least one of the two accounts.

-A good solution needs to be provided in v3, because this is a very common problem and I'd like to provide a system that allows you to precisely mirror your actual account history.
+A good solution needs to be provided in Vnext, because this is a very common problem and I'd like to provide a system that allows you to precisely mirror your actual account history.
 The automatic insertion of transfer accounts to hold the commodities can be implemented as a feature, and it should live in the core.

 One possible idea would be to allow optional posting dates, like this: